fraxen/tectonicplates/README.md

 The data is useful for geological applications, analysis and education, and should be easy to use in any modern GIS software application.
 For information on the fields and values, please refer to the [original](original) documentation and the scientific article.

+Now with [GeoJSON](GeoJSON) data, courtesy of [csterling](https://github.com/csterling) - Thanks! (note that this data can be previewed directly in the github webinterface)

 Download
 -----
 To get access to the full database, [download the zip-archive of all the data (some 5 MB)](https://github.com/fraxen/tectonicplates/archive/master.zip), or clone this repo using your favorite git tool.